radicle-dev/old.radicle.xyz/content/docs/what-is-radicle.rst

 What is Radicle?
 ================

-Radicle is a new stack and set of utilities for code collaboration.
-Think of it as a Github/Gitlab replacement - though you can also combine Radicle with these services, if you're not ready to switch completely.
+Radicle is a new stack for code collaboration, that includes a few simple utilities we've created for this initial release to demonstrate the core functionality.
+Think of Radicle as a Github or Gitlab alternative—though you can also combine Radicle with these services if you're not ready to switch over entirely.

 Instead of being hosted by Github's servers, or hosted on servers that you yourself manage and deploy, issues, patches (i.e.,